Through advocacy, we can bring awareness of Congo's issues to U.S. legislators, citizens, corporations, and people of interest.

 The GROWTH Act (H.R.
 2965/S. 2069) is a bill that, if passed, would make the United States a leader in reducing poverty and promoting opportunities for women and families around the world.

-Please visit their websites for ways to advocate for Congo.
-Friends of the Congo is an advocacy website devoted to bringing awareness and action in support of the Congo
+An advocacy website devoted to bringing awareness and action in support of the Congo

 Links for news, reading lists, and human rights organizations